PRATHAMKUKUDKAR/NextGen/SWITCHES CONNECTED TO END DEVICES.md

 # SWITCHES CONNECTED TO END DEVICES

+## Switch Basics Notes

+- **Switch** is a networking device used to connect multiple devices (PCs, printers, servers) in a **LAN**.
+- Operates at **Layer 2 (Data Link Layer)** of the OSI model.
+- Uses **MAC addresses** to forward data to the correct device.
+- Each port is a **separate collision domain**, reducing data collisions.
+- Faster and more efficient than hubs because it sends data only to the **intended device**.
+---
 This guide explains how to establish LAN connectivity between two PCs using a switch in Cisco Packet Tracer.
 ---

 ## Step 1: Setup Network Topology